Sourcloudii/se_project_spots/README.md

 **Intro**

 This is my third project as an aspiring software engineer here at TripleTen.
-Spots is a web app where users will be able to upload photos, like other users posts, and make small adjustments to their profile.
-I will heopfully cointinue to improve this project in the future as m yskills increase overtime.
+Spots is a web app where users will be able to upload photos, like other users' posts, and make small adjustments to their profiles.
+I will hopefully continue to improve this project in the future as my skills increase over time.

 **Figma**